Semi truck driver who barreled through I-35W George Floyd protest arrested, no injuries reported

-MINNEAPOLIS — The driver of a semi truck who drove through I-35W during a peaceful protest for George Floyd Sunday evening has been arrested, and officials say no protesters were injuried.
+MINNEAPOLIS — The driver of a semi truck who drove through I-35W during a peaceful protest for George Floyd Sunday evening has been arrested, and officials say no protesters were injured.

 The truck driver was taken to the hospital with non-life threatening injuries, according to the Minnesota Department of Public Safety.